LLNL/b-mpi3/README.md

 ### Data and threads

 Even if MPI operations are called outside concurrent sections it is still your responsibility to make sure that the *data* involved in communication is synchronized; this is always the case.
-Clear ownership and scoping of *data* helps a lot toward the thread safety.
+Clear ownership and scoping of *data* helps a lot towards thread safety.
 Avoiding mutable shared data between threads also helps.
 Perhaps as a last resort, data can be locked with mutex objects to be written or accessed one thread at time.